ClairCrest/Homemade-stego-tools/README.md

 # Steganography Tools

 Steganography Tools is a Python project that allows you to hide secret messages in media files, including images, audio, and video.
-This project provides a command-line interface (CLI) for encoding and decoding messages using various steganography techniques.
+This project provides both a command-line interface (CLI) and a graphical user interface (GUI) for encoding and decoding messages using various steganography techniques.

 ## Features
 - **Image Steganography**: Encode and decode messages in images using LSB (Least Significant Bit) steganography.